 Merced River Recreation Area

-Merced River Recreation Area Campgrounds:
+Merced River Recreation Area:

 Briceburg Visitor Information Hours:

-Visitor Center is open
+Visitor Center is CLOSED for the season.

-the last week of April thru Labor Day
+Open the last week of April thru Labor Day

 Friday: 1 pm - 5 pm

 Saturday and Sunday: 9 am - 5 pm

 The site is located 15 miles north of Mariposa, California.